openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

-Just as a plain symbolic reference (of any sort) mediates access to an API point agreed upon by two `class` files, a `CONSTANT_SpecializationLinkage` constant mediates access to an API point (in exactly the same way), with the independent addition of a linkage parameter specified by the caller's `class` file, validated by the callee's `class` file, and recorded as a specialization anchor for the callee.
+Just as a plain symbolic reference (of any sort) mediates access to an API point agreed upon by two `class` files, a `CONSTANT_SpecializationLinkage` constant mediates access to an API point (in exactly the same way), with the independent addition of a linkage selector specified by the caller's `class` file, validated by the callee's `class` file, and recorded as a specialization anchor for the callee.